saverchenkov/darwin-godel-adk/knowledge.md

 ### Key Learnings

-*   {{quote}}Successful Strategies{{quote}}: The ExecutorAgent successfully implemented basic visualization and random action selection, demonstrating core functionalities.
+*   quoteSuccessful Strategiesquote: The ExecutorAgent successfully implemented basic visualization and random action selection, demonstrating core functionalities.
 The structured approach to task breakdown, as defined by the PlannerAgent, proved effective for execution.
-*   {{quote}}Unsuccessful Strategies{{quote}}: The reliance on inherent environment do...
+*   quoteUnsuccessful Strategiesquote: The reliance on inherent environment do...

 ## Execution Analysis - 676af88a-1a8d-49f2-af9e-dad84512a7d4